AranPurdy/MSc_AranPurdy/README.md

 5. Use Imputomics website (https://imputomics.umb.edu.pl/) to impute the previously generated data files (mcar_data.xlsx, mnar_data.xlsx, mar_data.xlsx) according to their "5 most accurate methods for MCAR/MNAR/MAR" to produce three imputed data files, each with 5 sheets for each imputation algorithm.
 These should all be saved to the same directory.

-6. Assess the performance of the imputations **(MVIA_Test)**: This script uses the ground truth data from step 4 (Manual_Impute), artificial missingness pattern data from step 5 (Generate_Missingness), and imputomics results from step 6 to compare imputations using NMRSE, MAE, and biological validity (number of negative values).
+6. Assess the performance of the imputations **(MVIA_Test)**: This script uses the ground truth data from step 3 (Manual_Impute), artificial missingness pattern data from step 4 (Generate_Missingness), and imputomics results from step 6 to compare imputations using NMRSE, MAE, and biological validity (number of negative values).

 7. Based on the User's missing data pattern, they should select the imputation with lowest NMRSE, MAE, and fewest (ideally 0) negative values for further analysis.

-8. To compare two high-performing imputations and to inform data pretreatment approach **(Imputation_Concordance)**: Extract the sheets for two imputations and create two new excel files (KNN and RF are used here: eg. KNN_Imputed.xlsx and RF_Imputed.xlsx) Applies log transform, pareto scale, autoscale, log+pareto, log+auto.
+8. To compare two high-performing imputations and to inform data pretreatment approach **(Imputation_Concordance)**: Extract the sheets for two imputations and create two new excel files (KNN and RF are used here: eg. KNN_Imputed.xlsx and RF_Imputed.xlsx).
+Applies log transform, pareto scale, autoscale, log+pareto, log+auto.
 Quantifies the similarity of PC scores and loadings between imputations across pretreatments using Pearson correlation and R-squared values.
 Displays plots showing variance explained of first 3 PCs across pretreatments.

 **By this point, the User will have selected an imputation and pretreatment that best suits their data**